 ![]() |

-| Vintage ad from 1963 promoting Granada Park, offering homes starting at $15,700 — an affordable alternative to Pleasanton and San Ramon. |
+| Newspaper ad from 1963 promoting Granada Park, offering homes starting at $15,700 — an affordable alternative to Pleasanton and San Ramon. |

-Where is Granada Park in Livermore?
+Where Granada Park is located in Granada Village

 ![]() |

-| Annotated aerial map of the Granada Village neighborhood in Livermore, California.
+| Annotated aerial map of the Granada Park tract in the Granada Village neighborhood of Livermore, California.
 Base imagery from Google Maps. |

 Selling Granada Park